kbooth15/R-RStudio/README.md

 # R-Rstudio
-This repository will house my R/R studio portfolio work
+This repository will house my R/RStudio portfolio work